HWeber-tech/emp_proving_ground_v1/docs/runbooks/data_foundation.md

 `PricingPipeline._validate_frame` issues structured `PricingQualityIssue` records.
 Only `no_data` is flagged as `error`; other checks (`duplicate_rows`, `missing_rows`, `flat_prices`, `stale_series`) are `warning`s that include
-symbol-level context.
+symbol-level context produced via vectorised group statistics (row counts, unique closes, latest timestamp).
 Warnings should trigger manual review but still allow the run to proceed.
 When `--fail-on-quality` is set, the CLI aborts if any error-severity issues are present.
-Without the flag, the JSON summary emitted by the CLI still lists all findings so dashboards and notebooks can surface them.
+Without the flag, the JSON summary emitted by the CLI still lists all findings so dashboards and notebooks can surface them alongside the resolved window metadata.

 ### Timescale ingest scoring